askalanaquestion.com . . . the resource for help with pool & spa problems & information!

 Steve, Michigan, 9/21/2006

 In Florida, the rebar is bonded before pouring the concrete deck and pool form, as are the light niche, ladders and handrails.
 You can try turning off devices from the main circuit breaker to see what may be causing the electrical shock.
 If you get to the point that all the devices are turned off and you still feel a shock, it may be the utility company's problem on the main grid.
 Ground is often mixed with the neutral and the result is a shock.
 Regarding salt systems, there should be a bonding lug on the base of the control unit.
 Make sure this is wired to the main bonding wire (commonly connected on the pump's motor housing too).
+I suggest that you consider consulting a licensed expert, to help determine a cause.
 I hope that this information helps.

 Sincerely.
 Alan Schuster, 9/22/2006